HOPLAB-LBP/hoplab-wiki/docs/outreach.md

 ## Lab meetings

+### Types of lab meetings

+There are different types of lab meetings that happen throughout the academic year.

+=== "Individual meetings"
+    On a rotation basis, each lab member is assigned with a slot and is in charge of the presentation.
+On this occasion, you can present an update on your research, an interesting / relevant paper for a Journal Club (JC), or other important topics (practicing an upcoming talk or interview, for example).

+=== "Quick updates"
+    Once per month, lab memebers assigned to a specific batch will give a quick (1-2 slides, 15 minutes) update on the latest development in their work.
+This meeting is an occasion to ask for help if you are stuck on a particular step, method, analysis, or to just keep each other in the loop.
+If your individual meeting is scheduled for the week before or the week after your batch, you can skip the quick update for the longer one.

+=== "Conference updates"
+    This type of lab meeting is usually scheduled after a lab member is back from a conference / workshop.
+The idea is for that person (or those people) to give an overview of the conference and present studies of interest for the lab.
+This type of meeting does not have a regular frequency.

+=== "New papers"
+    Once every two months, we meet to discuss new papers that came out recently.
+This is an occasion to discuss new topics, new methods, or just interesting work that you might have seen around.
+There is no fixed presenter, we will go over the list of papers one by one and the person who added it will introduce it.
+At any time, if you see an intersting paper you can add it to the [reading list](https://kuleuven.sharepoint.com/:x:/r/sites/T0005824-Hoplab/_layouts/15/Doc2.aspx?action=edit&sourcedoc=%7Bb985e56f-b02f-437c-a511-05a10d8dfe68%7D&wdOrigin=TEAMS-MAGLEV.teamsSdk_ns.rwc&wdExp=TEAMS-TREATMENT&wdhostclicktime=1724147078370&web=1).

 ### Schedule
 Lab meetings usually happen once per week on Mondays, after lunch.
 On that day, we have lunch together in the meeting room and then move to the more science-y affairs.
 The meeting room will be specified in a reminder email that is sent every Thursday before the lab meeting and can be seen in the [meeting schedule](https://kuleuven.sharepoint.com/:x:/r/sites/T0005824-Hoplab/Shared%20Documents/Hoplab/Science%20outreach/Lab%20meetings/HOPLAB%20meeting%20schedule.xlsx?d=w80204729ed3145b2b80e99208701a7a3&csf=1&web=1&e=ANkp44).